-In its entirety, ISA application to Iran would terminate if Iran is determined by the Administration to have ceased its efforts to acquire WMD; is removed from the U.S. list of state sponsors of terrorism; and no longer "poses a significant threat" to U.S. national security and U.S. allies.6 The amendments to ISA made by P.L.
+In its entirety, ISA application to Iran would terminate if Iran is determined by the Administration to have ceased its efforts to acquire WMD; is removed from the U.S. list of state sponsors of terrorism; and no longer "poses a significant threat" to U.S. national security and U.S. allies.
+The amendments to ISA made by P.L.
 111-195 would terminate if the first two criteria are met.

-Even without such determinations, ISA was to sunset on August 5, 2001, in a climate of lessening tensions with Iran (and Libya) during the presidency in Iran of relative moderate Mohammad Khatemi.
+Even without such determinations, ISA was to sunset on August 5, 2001, in a climate of lessening tensions with Iran (and Libya).
+During 1999 and 2000, the Clinton Administration had eased the trade ban on Iran somewhat to try to engage the relatively moderate Iranian President Mohammad Khatemi.
 However, some maintained that Iran would view its expiration as a concession, and renewal legislation was enacted (P.L.
 107-24, August 3, 2001).
 This law required an Administration report on ISA's effectiveness within 24 to 30 months of enactment; that report was submitted to Congress in January 2004 and did not recommend that ISA be repealed.
 ISA was scheduled to sunset on December 31, 2011 (as provided by P.L.
 109-293).
 The sunset is now December 31, 2016, as provided for in CISADA.